A triangle chart pattern is a consolidation pattern that involves an asset price moving within a gradually narrowing range.

 - Bears push the price further down.

-How to trade this pattern
+How to trade the Head and Shoulders pattern

 There are several strategies to trade the Heads and Shoulders pattern.
 We will introduce you the easiest ones.
 The strategies listed below are universal: they may be applied to any currency pair, stock or commodity on any timeframe and they do not require additional indicators.